handsontable/handsontable/docs/content/guides/rows/row-height.md

 The content inside a cell gets wrapped if it doesn't fit the cell's size.

-## Setting the row height as a constant
+## Set the row height as a constant

 We set the same height of `40px` for all rows across the entire grid in this example.